 Giving to charity, whether it be giving money or giving time, is great for the soul.
-It can also be good for your tax return, albeit there are some conditions which must apply.
+It can also be good for your tax return, albeit there are some conditions that must apply.

 When Volunteering Can be a Tax Deduction